gmc-code/PC-Python/docs/python_advanced/dict_comprehensions.rst

     :param item:  a variable that gets each item in the iterable.
     :param iterable: iterable objects like strings, lists, and range function.

-| A dictionary comprehension consists of braces containing an expression followed by a for-clause.
-| The result will be a new dictionary created by evaluating the expression in the context of the for-clauses which follow it.

-| The code below uses n values of 0 to 4 to make a dictionary with values that are the keys doubled.
+| The code below uses n with values of 0 to 4 to make a dictionary with values that are the keys doubled.

 .. code-block:: python